 If you have received a qualification recognised under AQF refer to information on National Recognition.

-ACAAS RPL pathways are designed to be flexible and to recognise prior learning and experience, whilst maintaining academic rigour.
+ACAAS RPL pathways are designed to be flexible and to recognise prior learning and experience, whilst maintaining the required AQTF standards.
 A wide range of veterinary nurses with a great diversity of knowledge/experience may apply for RPL.

 ACAAS will assess applications for RPL in the following circumstances: